With tensions running high, Minneapolis, state prepare for more unrest

 When they do have the chance to plan in advance, Harrington said they are trying to set up systems that allow for quicker communication between agencies.
 In May, nearly four days elapsed between Floyd’s death and the creation of a Multi-Agency Command Center, which allowed a larger group of city and state officials to work out of the same location.

-That coordination could be crucial to responding to future unrest, as the city expects it would have to rely on help from other agencies if there is wide-scale destruction.
+That coordination could be crucial to responding to future unrest, as the city expects it would have to rely on help from other agencies if there were wide-scale destruction.

 The city could also rely on the National Guard, which it has requested or asked to remain on standby multiple times since Floyd’s death.
 Both Minneapolis Mayor Jacob Frey and Gov. Tim Walz came under criticism for how long it took to deploy the Guard in May.